This article is part of a larger series on Small Business Websites.

 Frequently Asked Questions (FAQs)

-The best answer to this is: sometimes.
-Whether you can use stock photos for free depends on the licensing.
-Some licenses allow you to use an image free for personal use, while others require you to purchase a license to use an image for commercial or professional use.
-Some require attribution, while others don’t.
-A license ensures that photographers can make money by selling stock photos online.
+Whether you can use a particular stock photo for free on your website depends on the image’s licensing.
+Some allow you to use an image free for personal use while requiring you to purchase a license to use the image for commercial purposes.
+Also, remember that some free professional photos require attribution, meaning you cite the source or author of the image and are usually required to link back to the source site.